A significant number of tea party freshmen lost their seats

 Being named Mitt Romney’s vice presidential running mate did not affect Paul Ryan’s chances at getting re-elected to the House.
 He won handily against Kenosha County Supervisor Rob Zerban.

 Wisconsin 7: Rep. Sean Duffy (R) vs. Pat Kreitlow (D)

-Rep. Sean Duffy was a former Ashland County district attorney and tea party favorite, but he was probably best known for his work as a professional lumberjack athlete and ESPN commentator and as a cast member on MTV's reality show "The Real World."
-He defeated a tough challenge from Pat Kreitlow, a former state senator and former local TV news anchor.
-Redistricting had given Duffy a more GOP-leaning district.
+Rep. Sean Duffy was a former Ashland County district attorney and tea party favorite, but he was probably best known for his work as a professional lumberjack athlete and ESPN commentator and as a cast member on MTV’s reality show “The Real World.”
+He won a tough challenge from Pat Kreitlow, a former state senator and former local TV news anchor.
+Redistricting had given Duffy a more-GOP-leaning district.
 He also enjoyed a financial advantage.